Alpha-thebaby/Hyper-Explosions/README.md

 # Hyper-Explosions

 ## Overview
-A nuclear explosion mod named Hyper-Explosions will be created for a Slenders video project to showcase their invasion of the world.
+A Explosions mod named Hyper-Explosions for a slenders video project to demonstrate their world invasion via nuclear explosion.

 Contributors:
 - Superkat32 (Former author)